ProsperWorks/redis-ick/README.md

 producer set from getting clogged up with messages destined for the idle consumer?

 We prefer handling those issues in higher-level code.
-Thus, Ick by itself does not attempt to solve scalability.
+Ick by itself does not attempt to solve scalability.

 ### Some Surprises Which Can Be Gotchas in Test

-Because Ick.ickadd uses write-folding semantics over the producer set, Ick.ickadd might or might not grow the total size of the queue.
+Because **ickadd** uses write-folding semantics over the producer set, **ickadd** might or might not grow the total size of the queue.

-Ick.reserve is not a read-only operation.
+**ickreserve** is not a read-only operation.
 It can mutate both the producer set and the consumer set.
-Because Ick.reserve uses write-folding semantics between the producer set and the consumer set, Ick.ickreserve(ick_key,N) might:
+Because **ickreserve** uses write-folding semantics between the producer set and the consumer set, `ickreserve(ick_key,N)` might:

 * shrink the producer set by N and grow the consumer set by N
 * shrink the producer set by 0 and grow the consumer set by 0
 * shrink the producer set by N and grow the consumer set by 0
-* or anything in between
+* anything where the producer set shrinks at least as much as consumer set grows

-Because Ick always uses the min when multiple scores are present for one message, Ick.ickadd can rearrange the order of the producer set and Ick.ickreserve can rearrange the order of the consumer set in surprising ways.
+Because Ick always uses the min when multiple scores are present for one message, **ickadd** can rearrange the order of the producer set and **ickreserve** can rearrange the order of the consumer set in surprising ways.

+With backwash enabled, **ickreserve** can result in a complete exchange of entries between the producer set and the consumer set.

-Ick.ickadd write-folds in the producer set but not in the consumer set.
+**ickadd** write-folds in the producer set but not in the consumer set.
 Thus, one message can appear in both the producer set and the consumer set.
 At first this seems wrong and inefficient, but in fact it is a desirable property.
-When a message is in both sets, it means it was included in a batch by Ick.ickreserve, then added by Ick.ickadd, but has yet to be Ick.ickcommit-ed.
+When a message is in both sets, it means it was included in a batch by **ickreserve**, then added by **ickadd**, but has yet to be **ickcommit**-ed.
 The interpretation for this is that the consumer is actively engaged in updating the downstream systems.
 But that means, at the Ick it is indeterminate whether the message is still dirty or has been cleaned.
 That is, being in both queues corresponds exactly to a message being in the